disanv03/notebook/quotes.md

 > "It's not about the glory, it's about the growth"

 > L'IA est un bon serviteur mais un mauvais maître

+> Nature imagatination is so much greater than man, she's never going to let us relax.
+Richard Feynman